-The TVS1801 is specified according to both the IEC 61000-4-5 and IEC 61643-321 standards.
-This enables usage in systems regardless of which standard is required by relevant product standards or best matches measured fault conditions.
-The IEC 61000-4-5 standard requires protection against a pulse with a rise time of 8 µs and a half-length of 20 µs, while the IEC 61643-321 standard requires protection against a much longer pulse with a rise time of 10 µs and a half-length of 1000 µs.
+The TVS0500 is specified according to both the IEC 61000-4-5 and IEC 61643-321 standards.
+This enables usage in systems regardless of which standard is required in relevant product standards or best matches measured fault conditions.
+The IEC 61000-4-5 standards requires protection against a pulse with a rise time of 8 µs and a half length of 20 µs, while the IEC 61643-321 standard requires protection against a much longer pulse with a rise time of 10 µs and a half length of 1000 µs.

-The positive and negative surges are imposed to the TVS1801 by a combination wave generator (CWG) with a 2-Ω coupling resistor at different peak voltage levels.
-For powered-on transient tests that need power supply bias, inductances are used to decouple the transient stress and protect the power supply.
-The TVS1801 is post-tested by assuring that there is no shift in device breakdown or leakage at VRWM.
+The positive and negative surges are imposed to the TVS0500 by a combinational waveform generator (CWG) with a 2-Ω coupling resistor at different peak voltage levels.
+For powered on transient tests that need power supply bias, inductances are usually used to decouple the transient stress and protect the power supply.
+The TVS0500 is post tested by assuring that there is no shift in device breakdown or leakage at Vrwm.

-In addition, the TVS1801 has been tested according to IEC 61000-4-5 to pass a ±1-kV surge test through a 42-Ω coupling resistor and a 0.5-µF capacitor.
-This test is a common test requirement for industrial signal I/O lines and the TVS1801 precision clamp can be used in applicationos that have that requirement.
+In addition, the TVS0500 has been tested according to IEC 61000-4-5 to pass a ±2 kV surge test through a 42-Ω coupling resistor and a 0.5 µF capacitor.
+This test is a common test requirement for industrial signal I/O lines and the TVS0500 will serve an ideal protection solution for applications with that requirement.

-The TVS1801 integrates IEC 61000-4-2 level 4 ESD Protection and 80 A of IEC 61000-4-4 EFT Protection.
-These combine to ensure that the device can protect against most common transient test requirements.
+The TVS0500 allow integrates IEC 61000-4-2 level 4 ESD Protection and 80 A of IEC 61000-4-4 EFT Protection.
+These combine to ensure that the device can protect against most transient conditions regardless of length or type.

-For more information on TI's test methods for Surge, ESD, and EFT testing, refer to the TI's IEC 61000-4-x Tests for TI's Protection Devices application report.
+For more information on TI's test methods for Surge, ESD, and EFT testing, reference TI's IEC 61000-4-x Testing Application Note